GeminiDRSoftware/DRAGONS/gempy/doc/mosaic/source/mosaicAD.rst

 **MosaicAD** as a subclass of Mosaic and extends its functionality by providing support for:

-- AstroData objects with more than one extension name; i.e. 'SCI', 'VAR', 'DQ'
+- AstroData objects with a full suite of extensions, including SCI, VAR, DQ, object masks, and tables.

 - Creating output mosaics in AstroData objects